avaframe/AvaFrame/docs/appendixCom1DFA.rst

     Numerical simulation of dry-snow avalanche flow over natural terrain.
     In: Hutter K., Kirchner N. (eds) Dynamic Response of Granular and Porous Materials under Large and Catastrophic Deformations.
     Lecture Notes in Applied and Computational Mechanics, vol 11.
 Springer, Berlin, Heidelberg.

-..
-[Sa2007] P. Sampl.
-(2007).
-    SamosAT Modelltheorie und Numerik.
-AVL List GMBH.

-..
-[SaFeFr2008] R. Sailer and W. Fellin and R. Fromm and P. J{\"o}rg and L. Rammer and P. Sampl and A. Schaffhauser.
-(2008).
-    Snow avalanche mass-balance calculation and simulation-model verification.
-Annals of Glaciology.
-Vol. 48, 183--192.

-..
-[Sa2004] B. Salm.
-(2004).
-    A short and personal history of snow avalanche dynamics.
-Cold Regions Science and Technology.
-Vol. 39.
-83--92.

-..
-[FiFrGaSo2013] J. T. Fischer and R. Fromm and P. Gauer and B. Sovilla.
-(2013) Evaluation of probabilistic snow avalanche simulation ensembles with Doppler radar observations.
-Cold Regions Science and Technology.

-..
-[SaZw1999] P. Sampl and T. Zwinger.
-(1999).
-    A simulation model for dry snow avalanches.
-Proc.
-XXVIII IAHR Congress.
-22--27.

-..
-[FiKo2013] J. T. Fischer and A. Kofler.
-(2013)
-    SamosAT CoSiCa.
-Concepts for enhanced Simulation and multivariate Calibration.
-BFW
-..
-[LiLi2010] M.B.
-Liu and G.R.
-Liu.
-(2010).
-    Smoothed Particle Hydrodynamics (SPH): an Overview and Recent Developments.
-Arch Computat Methods Eng 17, 25--76.

-..
-[SaHu1989] S.Savage and K. Hutter.
-(1989).
-    The motion of a finite mass of granular material down a rough incline.
-Journal of Fluid Mechanics, 199, 177-215.